 I began by loosely committing to heal my relationship with food.
 My attitude was, “let’s see how this goes…” with endless amounts of skepticism.

 I worked through my fear foods one by one.
-Often within literal sessions with my nutrition counsellor where I would try the food I was terrified of eating while she was there with me.
 There were so many foods I was convinced would kill me if I gave myself unconditional permission to eat them, even in public.
-But one by one, I chiselled away at my list.
+But one by one, I chiselled away at my food phobia list.